History of India: Sangam period

 Tamilakam, located at the tip of South India during the Sangam period, ruled by Chera dynasty, Chola dynasty and the Pandyan dynasty.

 Ilango Adigal, author of Silappatikaram, one of the five great epics of Tamil literature.

 During the Sangam period Tamil literature flourished from the 3rd century BCE to the 4th century CE.
-Three Tamil dynasties, collectively known as the Three Crowned Kings of Tamilakam: Chera dynasty, Chola dynasty, and the Pandya dynasty ruled parts of southern India.
+Three Tamil dynasties, collectively known as the Three Crowned Kings of Tamilakam: the Chera dynasty, Chola dynasty, and Pandya dynasty ruled parts of southern India.

 The Sangam literature deals with the history, politics, wars, and culture of the Tamil people of this period.
 Unlike Sanskrit writers who were mostly Brahmins, Sangam writers came from diverse classes and social backgrounds and were mostly non-Brahmins.

 Around c.
 300 BCE – c.
 200 CE, Pathupattu, an anthology of ten mid-length book collections, which is considered part of Sangam Literature, were composed; the composition of eight anthologies of poetic works Ettuthogai as well as the composition of eighteen minor poetic works Patiṉeṇkīḻkaṇakku; while Tolkāppiyam, the earliest grammarian work in the Tamil language was developed.
-Also, during Sangam period, two of the Five Great Epics of Tamil Literature were composed.
+Also, during the Sangam period, two of the Five Great Epics of Tamil Literature were composed.
 Ilango Adigal composed Silappatikaram, which is a non-religious work, that revolves around Kannagi, and Manimekalai, composed by Chithalai Chathanar, is a sequel to Silappatikaram, and tells the story of the daughter of Kovalan and Madhavi, who became a Buddhist Bhikkhuni.